pabloLagioia/match/README.md

 Behaviours read the attributes and perform changes on them, for example, a behaviour called move would change the x and y values of the location attribute.

 ### Views/Displays
-Views or displays are objects that can be rendered.
+Views or displays are objects that can be rendered such as Rectangle, Circle, Sprite, Text or BitmapText

 ### Entities
 An entity is gathers attributes, behaviours and displays.
 This will be your final game object.